wp-plugins/socials-ignited/readme.txt

 3. Actual output

 == Changelog ==

+= 1.7.5 =
+* Added ‘skype’ in the list of kses allowed protocols.
+Links of type skype:username?call are now possible throughout WordPress.
+* Fixed a stylistic issue where if WPML was enabled, an icon appeared where it shouldn’t.
+* Reformatted some code to be more readable.
+* Updated line numbers in language files.

 = 1.7.4 =
 * Made the bundled version of FontAwesome override any pre-existing ones with the handle ‘font-awesome’.
 Some themes provide an older version of the font and that was used instead, resulting in non-working icons.